MitkoZ/NewsWebsite/README.md

 # Setup
 The solution uses Docker with Windows Containers.
-* `DockerDevelopmentMode` is set to Regular in order to prevent the .NET Docker optimization tools - for maximum encapsulation (https://docs.microsoft.com/en-us/visualstudio/containers/docker-compose-properties?view=vs-2019).
+* `DockerDevelopmentMode` is set to Regular (yes it's much slower than the Fast Mode) in order to prevent the .NET Docker optimization tools - for maximum encapsulation (https://docs.microsoft.com/en-us/visualstudio/containers/docker-compose-properties?view=vs-2019).
 * That means that, in order to run the solution on your PC, you only need Visual Studio (tested with Community 2019 Version 16.5.3 version) and Docker (tested with Docker version 19.03.8, build afacb8b).
 * The projects also uses NPM (internally in the containers).
 However, Visual Studio by default, restores the npm packages if it finds a reference to NPM in your solution.
 In our case we use the packages only in the containers, not outside of them.
 That's why we need to disable the automatic download of the npm packages just as explained here: https://stackoverflow.com/questions/31965425/how-to-disable-visual-studio-2015-and-above-automatic-bower-install-on-solution/42064360#42064360.